 We were lured in with her first song.
 Join us!
 7 Pack tickets may be applied to this concert.

+ON LINE TICKETING IS NOW CLOSED.
+YOU CAN PURCHASE TICKETS AT THE DOOR (6:30 DOORS OPEN). $20 & $30.
 The Talbott Brothers have been here before.
 And, man oh man, are they good.
 Blood is thicker than water and there's nothing like family creating music together to prove it.
 With contrasting blood-harmonies and left-handed/right-handed guitar playing, singer-songwriter duo The Talbott Brothers combine rock, blues and pop with honest storytelling.

 Nick and Tyler were born and raised in Imperial, a small town in Southwestern Nebraska, just a stone's throw from the Colorado border.
 They began writing and performing together before relocating to their mother's birthplace of Portland, Oregon.
 Tyler, the youngest (lead vocals, baritone guitar, harmonica) and Nick, the oldest (backing vocals, lead guitar) discovered their love of music after digging their dad's old dreadnaught guitar out of the basement and teaching themselves to play along to Johnny Cash, Bob Seger and the Beatles on vinyl.